 3 or 6 credits in the Summer, Fall or Winter semesters

 Applications are due in late March for the following Summer, Fall and Winter semesters.
 Students may indicate a maximum of three choices for their host organization.
 Final decisions are made by the host organization.

 For the latest Legal Clinic Course Application Booklet, visit the SAO’s Forms webpage.

 Students are encouraged to apply for support from the Davies Ward Phillips & Vineberg Fund for Community Engagement.
+The award has a need based component.
+In order to be considered for possible funding during your legal clinic placement, you must complete an in course Financial Aid application on Minerva.
 Application information is sent out by email every spring.

 Nancy Czemmel, Director of Student Life & Learning